"""Comprehensive risk metrics suite for tail risk analysis.

 upside_dev = np.std(above_mean) if len(above_mean) > 0 else 0.0

-# Semi-variance (below target, using 0 as target)
+# Semi-variance (below target, using 0 as target, over ALL observations)

 # Coefficient of variation